KarenWon9/WRO-FI-Team-Spark/README.md

 }
 ```

-Considering the values of the firstPosition, lastPosition, currentPosition and tempPosition, the robot does a correction to evade collisions both with the outer and inner wall staying centered.
+Considering the values of the firstPosition, lastPosition, currentPosition and tempPosition, the robot does an angle correction to evade collisions both with the outer and inner wall staying centered.

 ``` ino
 if (DEBUG2) printDistance(currentPosition); // Print the distances if DEBUG2 is active.